diegojromerolopez/diegojromerolopez.github.io/content/en/post/2022-10-17-file-allow-writing-of-files-in-docker-in-linux.md

 bigimg: [{src: "/img/shipping-containers.jpeg", desc: "Public domain image from Pexels (https://www.pexels.com/photo/blue-white-orange-and-brown-container-van-163726/)"}]
 ---

-Docker is a container system that allow developers to have a common environment to develop and SRE/devops to have machine-independent deployment process.

-# Allow writing of files in docker in Linux

 I have been working on a small project in Python:
 [functainer](https://github.com/diegojromerolopez/functainer).
-The goal of this project is to provide a Python package to run functions in docker seamlessly: you only will docker and Python to run it.
+The goal of this project is to provide a Python package to run functions in docker seamlessly: you only will [docker](https://www.docker.com/) and Python to run it.

 Anyway, that project uses files as a mean of communication, i.e. there is a file volume that the container uses to write the